Ouranosinc/Magpie/docs/configuration.rst

     (Value: ``"admin"``)

     Name of the :term:`Permission` used to represent highest administration privilege in the application.
-It is one of the special :term:`Access Permissions` known by the application (see also :ref:`Route Access` section).
+It is one of the special :term:`Access Permission` known by the application (see also :ref:`Route Access` section).

 .. envvar:: MAGPIE_LOGGED_PERMISSION